🚨 How to take action on The For the People Act 🗳

 Related Blog Posts

-We call upon the House of Representatives to pass The John Lewis Voting Rights Act, also called H.R.
-4. The Jewish Center for Justice is mobilizing Jewish communities and pro-democracy people of faith in support of The John Lewis Voting Rights Act, which would...
+This article was updated on August 24, 2021.
+We call upon the United States Senate to pass The John Lewis Voting Rights Advancement Act, also called H.R.
+4. The Jewish Center for Justice is mobilizing Jewish communities and pro-democracy people of faith in support of...

 Last week, the House of Representatives officially passed The For the People Act of 2021, also called H.R.
 1. The Jewish Center for Justice is mobilizing Jewish communities and pro-democracy people of faith in support of The For the People Act, which would would make...